jpdas18/Applied-Machine-Learning/Project_2.md

 ![plot](boometrics1.png)
 ![plot](boo1roc.png)
 ![plot](boo1pp.png)
 #### I trained models to predict each wealth category.
 The ROC curves and predicted probablity plots of the model for each wealth category are all below, in order of wealth category.
 The first model is for category 1, the least wealthy category; these plots are above.
-The rest are below.
+The plots for categories 2 through 5 are below.
 #### The second (below) is category 2.
 ![plot](boo2roc.png)
 ![plot](boo2pp.png)